frequently asked questions

 The relationship between mental health and insurance is complex!
 I am more than happy to discuss in more depth if you have more questions.

-I have two different licenses: Licensed Marriage and Family Therapist Associate (LMFT-Associate) and Licensed Professional Counselor Associate (LPC-Associate), both in the state of Texas.
+I have two different licenses: Licensed Marriage and Family Therapist (LMFT) and Licensed Professional Counselor Associate (LPC-Associate), both in the state of Texas.

-For both licenses, the word "Associate" means every week I meet with a licensed supervisor (mine is Michelle Silva Segura, LMFT-S, LPC-S, SEP) until I have 3,000 hours of experience working as a therapist and counselor, which usually takes several years.
-The required hours include meeting with clients directly, time spent meeting with my supervisor, and time I spend doing things like admin tasks, additional training, research, etc.
+The word "Associate" means every week I meet with a licensed supervisor (mine is Michelle Silva Segura, LMFT-S, LPC-S, SEP) until I have 3,000 hours of experience working as a counselor, which usually takes several years.
+The required hours include meeting with clients directly, time spent meeting with my supervisor, and time I spend doing things like admin tasks, additional training, research, etc. Once I’ve completed those hours, I will upgrade my license to be just plain old LPC.

-In the state of Texas, LPC-Associate is a more common license than LMFT-Associate.
-LPC-Associates may see their clients' concerns in a more individualized light, instead of through the lens of their relationships, but this is not a hard rule.
-I decided to get both licenses because LPC-Associate is more widely recognized and somewhat more portable, just in case I want to try to become licensed in another state.
+In the state of Texas, LPC is a more common license than LMFT.
+LPCs may see their clients' concerns in a more individualized light, instead of through the lens of their relationships, but this is not a hard rule.
+I decided to pursue both licenses because LPC is more widely recognized and somewhat more portable, just in case I want to try to become licensed in another state.
 Another reason I like having both licenses is that sometimes when people see "marriage and family" in my license, they think I don't work with individuals.
 I wanted to send a message that I want to hear your story, no matter your relationship status.